hilbertp/hypermvp/documentation/functional documentation.md

   The system loads and cleans the AFRR data in memory.

 - **15-Minute Interval Update Process:**
   Every 15-minute period requires a specific adjustment value – a delta between the planned energy and the actual measured energy.
 This delta, which is always negative for our purposes (we are only analysing negativ AFRR in this project), is used to keep the grid stable.
   When a value is imported that already exists the script updates the database by overwriting the existing delta for that interval.
 This ensures that each interval always holds the most current adjustment value while allowing past values to be corrected if necessary.

 - **Outcome:**
   AFRR data is maintained accurately on a 15-minute interval basis, with one current adjustment value (delta) per interval.

-#### Algorithm for Marginal Price Calculation:
+#### Algorithm for Marginal Price Calculation

 1. **Data Preparation:**